-However, where there are insufficient funds available in the Fund to satisfy all redemption requests, redemption requests will be satisfied on a pro-rata basis.
+Where there are insufficient funds available in the Fund to satisfy all withdrawal requests, withdrawal requests will be satisfied on a pro-rata basis.

 This disclosure principle asks the Fund to disclose in the PDS, the policy of the Fund on balancing the maturity of its assets and the maturity of its liabilities.